 When in doubt, your mantra should always be "presume intellect."
 This means that we should communicate to and with the person with autism at their chronological age level with total belief that they're "in there," alert, responsive, listening and learning!

-Chantal Sicile-Kira, Autism, answeredIn recent years, it has become widely recognized that autism has nothing to do with intelligence.
+Chantal Sicile-Kira, Mental Retardation / Developmental Disabilities, answeredIn recent years, it has become widely recognized that autism has nothing to do with intelligence.

 Recent studies show that the IQ scores of children on the autism spectrum may not be accurate reflections of their innate intellectual potential.
 Often those who are performing at grade level or above in school have IQ scores that show them to have below average or even mentally deficient intelligence levels.
 But these IQ tests do not tap the true cognitive ability of many children on the autistic spectrum.
 They tell us more about their communication and motor difficulties.